 Genome browser tracks

-One of the features that makes the genome browser so usefull are the tracks displayed in the context of the genome assembly.
-Users can add and remove tracks by using the buttons below the the genome browser, clicking on the name of a track will allow for more fine grain control of that track and give additional information regarding that track such as version numbers.
+One of the features that makes the genome browser so useful are the tracks displayed in the context of the genome assembly.
+Users can add and remove tracks by using the buttons below the genome browser.
+Clicking on the name of a track will allow for more fine grain control of that track and give additional information regarding that track such as source, citation and version numbers.
 A number of tracks are turned on by default, but let’s go ahead and hide all tracks to get a better sense of what’s going on, click on the “hide all” button below the genome browser.

 The browser should now be empty of tracks, let’s go ahead and add the ensembl gene track, find Ensembl Genes under “Genes and Gene Predictions” and click on the link.
 You should see a page similar to the one below.
-Go ahead and set the Display mode to “full” and turn “Color track by codons” on.
-This will turn on ensembl gene annotations using ensembl version 75.
+Go ahead and set the Display mode to “full”, turn on “Color track by codons” and then hit “Submit”.
+This will turn on Ensembl gene annotations using Ensembl version 75.

 As is exhibited below we can now see the full list of ensembl transcipts of PIK3CA based on the ensembl version 75 annotations of which there are 5.
 You can add as many tracks onto the viewer as you want but note that the available tracks will differ between species and even between assemblies.

-Turn on the GTEx track, which tissue has the highest expression of PIK3CA?
+Turn on the GTEx Gene track.
+Which tissue/cell type has the highest expression of PIK3CA?